Director of the AI and Media Research Lab

 Dr. Song works in the areas of global communication, computer-mediated networks, and new media.
 Her scholarship has straddled English, French and Chinese cultures and media.
-She won the President's Award for Outstanding Young Researcher at HKBU in 2017.
-She is a visiting Fulbright scholar at Cornell University from 2019-2020.
+She was awarded the President's Award for Outstanding Young Researcher at HKBU in 2017.
+She was a visiting Fulbright scholar at Cornell University from 2019-2020.

-Having studied at Nanjing University, Ecole Superieure de Journalisme de Lille, Johns Hopkins University-Nanjing University Center for Chinese and American Studies, and University of California at Berkeley on a Fulbright scholarship, she obtained her Ph.D. from the City University of Hong Kong.
+Having studied at Nanjing University, Ecole Supérieure de Journalisme de Lille, Johns Hopkins University-Nanjing University Center for Chinese and American Studies, and University of California at Berkeley on a Fulbright scholarship, she obtained her Ph.D. from the City University of Hong Kong.
 Before pursuing her Ph.D. studies, she had taught at Nanjing University and reported on various domestic and international issues for several national media organizations including the China Daily and China Central Television.
-She is the editor of Communication & Society and the associate editor of Journal of Contemporary Eastern Asia.
-She is the director of the AI and Media Research Lab in the School of Communication.
+She is the editor of Communication & Society and the associate editor of Quality and Quantity, and Journal of Contemporary Eastern Asia.
+She serves as the Award Chair of Chinese Communication Association (國際中華傳播學會) and the Mass Communication and Society Division of AEJMC.
+She is the director of the AI and Media Research Lab in the School of Communication and co-director of HKBU FactCheck Service.

 Social Network Analysis